neoclide/coc.nvim/Readme.md

 ## Extensions

-Extensions are powerful than configured language server.
+Extensions are more powerful than a configured language server.
 Checkout [Using coc extensions](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions).

 - **[coc-json](https://github.com/neoclide/coc-json)** for `json`.